KarlOfDuty/SupportBoi/docs/InterviewTemplates.md

       <td>Yes</td>
       <td>String</td>
       <td>
 The text in the embed message that will be sent to the user when they reach this step.
+Required for all message types except `REFERENCE_END`.
       </td>
     </tr>
     <tr>